Loading non-Maxwellian Velocity Distributions in Particle Simulations: Subtracted Kappa distribution

 To date, several loss-cone distribution models have been developed.
 To control the loss-cone angle, some models use a power of the perpendicular velocity, i.e., $(v_\perp)^{2j}$ \citep{DGH}, and others use a power of the pitch-angle sine, i.e., $(\sin \alpha)^{2j}=(v_\perp/v)^{2j}$ \citep{kennel66}, where $j\ge 0$ is the loss-cone index and $\alpha$ is the pitch angle.
 These models are not easy to use, because a narrow loss cone in the Earth's magnetosphere requires the index less than unity.
 Instead, the subtracted Maxwellian distribution \citep{AK78} has been widely used.
 It has intermediate characteristics between the \citet{DGH} models with $j=0$ and $j=1$.

-The kappa loss-cone (KLC) distributions have been studied for decades \citep{summers91,xiao98}.
-Similarly, the loss-cone is approximated by a power of the perpendicular velocity \citep{summers91} or the pitch-angle sine \citep{xiao98,zeni23}, but it was very recently that \citet{summers25} proposed the subtracted kappa distribution, a kappa extension of the subtracted Maxwellian.
+The Kappa loss-cone (KLC) distributions have been studied for decades \citep{summers91,xiao98}.
+Similarly, the loss-cone is approximated by a power of the perpendicular velocity \citep{summers91} or the pitch-angle sine \citep{xiao98,zeni23}, but it was very recently that \citet{summers25} proposed the subtracted Kappa distribution, a Kappa extension of the subtracted Maxwellian.
 This new model is promising for studying kinetic processes in the KLC distribution with a narrow loss-cone.
-The phase-space density $f_\mathrm{sk}$, its normalization constant $C_\mathrm{sk}$, pressures and energy density are given by:
+The phase space density $f_\mathrm{sk}$, its normalization constant $C_\mathrm{sk}$, pressures, energy density, and the pressure anisotroy $A$ are given by:

 Here, the kappa index $\kappa > 3/2$ controls a slope in the high-energy tail, the shape parameter $\beta \in [0,1]$ controls the opening angle of the loss cone, the filling parameter $\Delta$ controls the density inside the loss cone, and $\theta_{\parallel}$ and $\theta_{\perp}$ are the parallel and perpendicular characteristic velocities.
 When $\kappa \rightarrow \infty$, the distribution reverts to the subtracted Maxwellian.
-When $\beta=0$ or $\Delta=1$, it becomes a bi-kappa distribution with no loss cone.
+When $\beta=0$ or $\Delta=1$, it becomes a bi-Kappa distribution with no loss cone.
 When $\beta=1$, the distribution approaches the Dory-type (Summers-type) KLC distribution with loss-cone index $j=1$ \citep[][$\sigma=1$ in their notation]{summers91}.
 When $\Delta=0$, the loss cone is well developed.
 When $\Delta=1$, the loss cone is completely filled, and then the distribution reverts to a bi-Maxwellian.

 Since it was proposed very recently \citep{summers25}, there is no Monte Carlo algorithm for the distribution.
-Here, we propose a compact procedure for randomly generating the subtracted kappa distribution in Algorithm 5 (Table \ref{table:SK}).
+Here, we propose a compact procedure for randomly generating the subtracted Kappa distribution in Algorithm 5 (Table \ref{table:SK}).
 Below, we explain why the procedure gives a random variate that is distributed by Eq.~\eqref{eq:SK}.

 For a moment, we assume $\Delta=0$.
 We combine two uniform variates $U_1 $ and $U_2$ in the following way,

 The two terms correspond to the exponential distributions (Section \ref{sec:exp}).
 The probability distribution of $x$ ($G(x)$) is given by their convolution \citep[][Section 2]{zeni23}.